All spoilers are unmarked. You have been warned.

 - They will also comment on how weird the "water" feels.
 Unfortunately (or fortunately, depending on your view) you never get the chance to tell them why...

 - The Tan Line Temple stage sets the stage for a hilarious joke.
-When Shantae enters, the temple's residents mistake her for their missing princess, and forced into a Chainmail Bikini for her upcoming coronation (Which she calls being "dressed like a Space Princess", in a Shout-Out to the Slave Leia scene from Return of the Jedi.).
+When Shantae enters, the temple's residents mistake her for their missing princess, and is forced into a Chainmail Bikini for her upcoming coronation (which she calls being "dressed like a Space Princess").
 During her escape, she learns that Risky Boots, Sky, and Rottytops have all ended up in the same situation.
-After reaching the end, they find a giant statue of the princess...and she looks nothing like our girls.
-However, the High Priest still insists that the girls are exact doubles for his TITANIC, CORPULENT princess, leading Risky to wanting to throttle him.
-Then the princess appears!
-With a bag of groceries!
+After reaching the end, they find a giant statue of the princess... and she looks nothing like our girls.
+However, the High Priest still insists that the girls are exact doubles for his HUMONGOUS, TITANIC, ROTUND, CORPULENT princess, with Risky barely holding back on throttling him.
+Then the princess appears... with a bag of groceries!
 She'd just went shopping, half an hour ago!

 High Priest: Our princess has retur-Shantae: [Angrily] Ah, shut yer yap!